calliope-edu/microbit-v2-samples/README.md

 load on the Calliope mini power supply).
 However, these values should not be considered definitive, as they may further fluctuate under different conditions.

+## Logging the voltage

+If the button A is pressed (keep it pressed until the text stops scrolling and all display LEDs are on), the battery voltage will be logged into a datalog, similar to the makecode datalogger extension.

+The voltage is logged once per minute, and when the log is full (it should take over 5 days) a cross will be displayed and the programme will stop running.

+The data-log can then be accessed by connecting the Calliope mini to a computer and opening the `MY_DATA.HTM` file inside the `MINI` USB drive.

 ## Building the project